Robert Jordan: The Wheel of Time

 On the back of the successful Conan books, Doherty asked if he had any other book ideas, and Jordan discussed his plans for an epic fantasy series, of up to three books in length.
 Jordan's work on The Wheel of Time began in 1984 and ballooned in scope from the initial three book vision.
 The series would occupy much of his writing time for the remainder of his life.
 He completed 12 books in his lifetime, including the prequel New Spring.
 Reviewers and fans of the earlier books noted a slowing of the pace of events in the last few installments written solely by Jordan owing to the expansion of the scale of the series as a whole.

-Diagnosed with a terminal heart condition in the mid 2000s, he became concerned that he might not live to complete the series and compiled additional notes beyond those he already had so that another could finish the "final" book, A Memory of Light.
+Diagnosed with a terminal heart condition in the mid-2000s, he became concerned that he might not live to complete the series and compiled additional notes beyond those he already had so that another could finish the "final" book, A Memory of Light.
 He shared all of the significant plot details with his family not long before he died with this in mind.
 He maintained that in doing so the book would get published even if "the worst actually happens".
-After Jordan's death in September 2007, Brandon Sanderson took on that role, splitting the final book into three volumes, and completed the series in 2013.
+After Jordan's death in September 2007, Brandon Sanderson took on that role.
+Sanderson completed the story across three volumes from 2009 to 2013, the last of which bore Jordan's title A Memory of Light.